JECSand/yahoofinancials/README.md

 # yahoofinancials
 Welcome to Yahoo Financials!
+Now Looking for New Contributers!
+Email sandersconnor1@gmail.com with YAHOOFINANCIALS-{Your-Name} as email title if interested.

 ## Overview
 A powerful financial data module used for pulling both fundamental and technical stock data from Yahoo Finance.